WEB SITE OBSERVATIONS

 IMPROVE YOUR BOTTOM LINE.
 Change your logo!

 Some parts of the country are having a rough time with this economy.
 And while doing little may be the mind-set for many organizations, now is the best time to do some assessing.
 Back-to Basics, as they say.
 For instance, answer questions like “What business are we really in?” and “What is it that we do better than our competitors?”
-Because buyers are wary and judgmental, this is the time when you want to make certain that you continue to deliver the product and service that customers expect; those that can attract new business.
 You need to find out now how you can help the organization take advantage of the upcoming improvement in market conditions.
 Because it will happen!

 So how will changing my name make a difference?
 I didn’t say change your name; change the way it looks.
 (See “Logo” at Wikipedia.)